ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 2. You choose a **tactic**.
 Your **target number (TN)** is your **rating**, adding any **augments** (see §2.6), **hindrances** (see §2.7), **stretches** and **situational modifiers** (see §2.5), **consequences** and **benefits** (see §2.8).
 3. The GM determines the **resistance** (see §2.4.3).
 If two PCs contend, your opponent figures their **TN** as described in step 2.
 4. The PCs choose their opponents in order of their **TN** where it makes sense.
 Otherwise your GM will allocate opponents to you dependent on what makes narrative sense.
-5. Establish an order of the paired **long contests**.
+5. Establish an order of the paired **sequences**.
 The narrative may indicate who should go first but use your group's **TN**s from highest to lowest if no other option presents itself.
 6. For each pairing your GM carries out one **round**.
 Then they repeat by carrying out more **rounds** in order, as necessary.
     1. Your GM decides which contender has the initiative, the 'aggressor', and describes what they are trying to do to achieve the **prize**.
 The 'defender' describes how they counter the aggressor's attempt to seize the **prize**.
 If it is not obvious from the unfolding narrative, your GM should choose your PC as the 'aggressor'.
-    2. Resolve the **round** as described for the **long contest** type.
+    2. Resolve the **round** as described for the **sequence** type.
     3. The outcome determines the new *tally* or applies **consequences**.
 Tied **results** leave the score unchanged.
     4. Determine if an opponent is knocked out of the **contest**, according to the rules for that **contest** type.
     5. The winner has an opportunity to perform a **parting shot** (see §5.1.8).
-7. As one of a pair is eliminated from the **group long contest**, their victorious opponents may then move on to engage new targets, either *starting new **contests*** with an unengaged opponent or *joining an existing **contest*** (see §5.1.9).
+7. As one of a pair is eliminated from the **group sequence**, their victorious opponents may then move on to engage new targets, either *starting new **contests*** with an unengaged opponent or *joining an existing **contest*** (see §5.1.9).
 These new contest are added to the end of the existing roster.
 Alternatively, unengaged contests may **assist** (see §5.1.10) those who are engaged.
 8. The group with the last undefeated contestant wins.
 9. Award **experience points** if appropriate (see §8.1).
 10. Describe the **outcome** based on the **story obstacle** or **story question**.

 ### 5.1.3 No Nesting

-Your GM should never “nest” one **long contest** inside another.
-If a **long contest** is in progress and you want to perform an action your GM should treat it as an **unrelated action** (see §5.1.8), or disallow it completely during the current **contest**.
+Your GM should never “nest” one **sequence** inside another.
+If a **sequence** is in progress and you want to perform an action your GM should treat it as an **unrelated action** (see §5.1.8), or disallow it completely during the current **contest**.

 ### 5.1.4 Switching Abilities

-You may describe an action in a **long contest** that is not covered by the **ability** that you started the contest with.
+You may describe an action in a **sequence** that is not covered by the **ability** that you started the **sequence** with.
 There are two possibilities here: either you are trying to provide color to your actions in the **round**, without seeking to gain advantage, or you are seeking to gain advantage over your opponent with a novel **tactic**.
 In the former case, you can continue to use the **ability** you started the contest with, as you should not be penalized for wanting to enhance the contest with colorful or entertaining descriptions.
 In the latter case you should switch **abilities**, and your GM must decide if the **resistance** changes because of your new **ability**.
 Your GM is encouraged to reward **tactics** that exploit weaknesses that have been identified in the story so far with a lower **resistance**.
 Sometimes your GM may respond with a higher **resistance** because your **tactic** looks less likely to succeed due to conditions already established in the story.

 Either way any *tally* does not change.
-However, it may be possible to avoid **consequences** in a **chained contest** by switching to am ability that would not be **penalized**.
+However, it may be possible to avoid **consequences** in a **chained sequence** by switching to am ability that would not be **penalized**.

 ### 5.1.5 Asymmetrical Round

-You may choose to briefly suspend your attempt to best your opponent in a **long contest**, in order to do something else.
+You may choose to briefly suspend your attempt to best your opponent in a **sequence**, in order to do something else.
 An instance where you are trying to do something else and your opponent is trying to win the **contest** is called an **asymmetrical round**.

 In an **asymmetrical round**, you do not change the *tally* against your opponent,or inflict **consequences** if you win the **round**.
 Instead, you succeed at whatever else you were doing.
 Your *tally* is still altered, or you suffer **consequences** if you lose the **round**.
 Often you will be using an **ability** other than the one you've been waging the **contest** with, one better suited to the task at hand.
 This becomes additionally dangerous when the **TN** associated with your substitute **ability** is significantly lower than the one used for the rest of the **contest**.